In this guide, I am going to explain EVERYTHING you need to know about CBD.

-However, as Martin pointed out, you should always remember that CBD works best when combined with THC and other cannabinoids, and you should always consult your doctor before adding CBD to your treatment regimen.
+Remember that CBD works best when combined with THC and other cannabinoids.
+Also, you should always consult your doctor before mixing CBD with prescription medication.

 - Welty TE, Luebke A, Gidal BE; Cannabidiol: promise and pitfalls; Epilepsy Currents; September 2014; 14(5):250-2.

 - Mecha M, Feliú A, Iñigo PM, Mestre L, Carrillo-Salinas FJ, Guaza C; Cannabidiol provides long-lasting protection against the deleterious effects of inflammation in a viral model of multiple sclerosis: a role for A2A receptors; Neurobiology of Disease; November 2013; 59:141-50.

 - Kaur G, Andriola M, Manganas L; Efficacy of Cannabidiol in Children with Intractable Epilepsy; Neurology; April 2017; 88(16).

 - Shannon S, Opila-Lehman J; Effectiveness of Cannabidiol Oil for Pediatric Anxiety and Insomnia as Part of Posttraumatic Stress Disorder: A Case Report; The Permanent Journal; 2016; 20(4):108-111.